Intuity/forastero/docs/index.md

 Forastero provides a way to write testbenches where common drivers and monitors are defined and attached to the design in a class, rather than as part of each test sequence.
-This is subtly different to the recommendations laid out in [cocotb's documentation](https://docs.cocotb.org/en/stable/quickstart.html), but leads to less code duplcation and makes it faster to add new tests.
+This is different to the recommendations laid out in [cocotb's documentation](https://docs.cocotb.org/en/stable/quickstart.html), but leads to less code duplication and makes it faster to add new tests.

 For example, the following code defines a testbench with a driver attached to a stream input port of the design: